 Your application will be shortlisted solely on the basis of the answers you provide to the essential criteria questions.
-It is really important, therefore, that you evidence the qualities you already have or may develop to enable you to carry out the role of a PCSO, that you have researched the role of PCSO and you make full use of the word count allowed in each section.
-Your answers here will be used to decide whether your application progresses to the next stage so you need to provide as much information as possible.
+It is really important, therefore, that you evidence the qualities you already have or may develop to enable you to carry out the role of a PCSO.
+Your answers here will be used to decide whether your application progresses to the next stage so it is really important to provide as much information as possible.
 You need to check your application for spelling and grammar or get someone to read it through for you as this will form part of the shortlisting process.
 As a PCSO you may be expected to write articles for community newsletters or press releases so a good standard of English is essential.